 If you have an encounter with the police, write down what happened to

-.
+you as soon as you can.
 You may want to take down the names, badge

 numbers or division numbers of the police involved, as well as names and